YvesCoding/vuescrolljs/docs/guide/README.md

 ### iscroll, better-scroll, scroller

-iscroll , scroller and better-scroll all do well, they all have a good UX，but vuescroll has some diffrerence bellow：
+`iscroll` `scroller` and `better-scroll` are good scrolling libraries, but vuescroll has the following differences:

-* Focus on Vue，pecially design for Vue,
+1.  focus on Vue, a virtual scroll bar tailored for Vue.

-* Many modes coexist，that is, has native mode and slide mode, toggle flexiable.
+2.  has a variety of modes, suitable for different platforms.